blachlylab/dhtslib/htslib.md

 # htslib
 ### Install
+#### Prequisites
 `dhtslib` relies on `htslib`. `htslib` relies on a handful of compression and web-access libraries: `zlib, bzip2, lzma, curl, and ssl`.
 Technically `htslib` can be built without some of these libraries, though to get all the benefits of `dhtslib` we recommend installing all of them.
 For more information you can visit the [htslib](https://github.com/samtools/htslib) repository.

 To intall `htslib` dependencies:
 ```